hugofpaiva/chubix/README.md

-# Chubix - Programmatic Language
+# Chubix - Programming Language

 A project where a main programming language was developed with the basic functionalities of a language like _Java_ or _Python_ with the addition of incorporating dimensional analysis, serving as the basis for building the compiler.
 A complementary language was also developed, allowing the user to create the dimensions and physical units required by the user.